warproxxx/warproxxx.github.io/_posts/2020-5-19-Backtest-to-Live-Bitcoin-mex.md

 - Believe in yourself.
 Initially, I thought because academics have already done a lot of research, I can get an edge by combining their idea in a different market.
 And although I did get some edge by following their approach, I got a better edge through a hypothesis I did not read in any paper.
 The market is your report card.
 Backtests will show all that you need.

 - Algorithm Trading is not "make an algo once, live all your life without working."
-Market changes, your total capital changes, allocation strategies will need to change; hyper parameters need to be changed.
+Market changes, your total capital changes; allocation strategies will need to change; hyper parameters need to be changed.
 You will have to make changes continuously.
 But if your goal is fewer working hours, you can reach there once something stable is made.

 - It would be great if your backtest framework supports live trading.
 Mine did not, and it caused some issues initially.